ehealthsuisse/EPR-by-example/files/PDQ.md

 ## Message Semantics

-Messages are encoded as described in the HL7 V3 standard with restictions defined in the **[IHE PDQ V3](https://profiles.ihe.net/ITI/TF/Volume2/ITI-47.html)** profile and the ordinances to the Swiss EPR.
+Messages are encoded as described in the HL7 V3 standard with restrictions defined in the **[IHE PDQ V3](https://profiles.ihe.net/ITI/TF/Volume2/ITI-47.html)** profile and the ordinances to the Swiss EPR.

 ### Request Message